Azure/azure-quickstart-templates/101-rbac-builtinrole-resourcegroup/README.md

 This template assigns Owner, Reader or Contributor access to an existing resource group.
 Inputs to this template are following fields:

 - Principal ID
-- Role Definition Type
+- Role Definition ID

-**Use following Azure PowerShell cmdlet to get Principal ID associated with a user using their email id.
+**Use the following Azure PowerShell cmdlet to get Principal ID associated with a user using their email id.
 Please note, principal id maps to the id inside the directory and can point to a user, service principal, or security group.
 The ObjectId is the principal ID.

-    PS C:\> Get-AzureRmADUser -mail <email id>
+    PS C:\> Get-AzADUser -mail <email id>

     DisplayName                    Type                           ObjectId
     -----------                    ----                           --------
     <NAME>                                                        xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx

-**Use following Azure PowerShell cmdlet to learn about RoleDefinitions.
+**Use the following Azure PowerShell cmdlet to learn about role definitions.

-    PS C:\> Get-AzureRmRoleDefinition -Name "reader"
+    PS C:\> Get-AzRoleDefinition -Name "reader"

     Name             : Reader
     Id               : acdd72a7-3385-48ef-bd42-f606fba81ae7